Macadam: John McAdam

 John Loudon McAdam was born in Ayr, Scotland, in 1756.
 In 1787, he became a trustee of the Ayrshire Turnpike in the Scottish Lowlands and during the next seven years his hobby became an obsession.
 He moved to Bristol, England, in 1802 and became a Commissioner for Paving in 1806.
 On 15 January 1816, he was elected surveyor general of roads for the Bristol turnpike trust and was responsible for 149 miles of road.
 He then put his ideas about road construction into practice, the first 'macadamised' stretch of road being Marsh Road at Ashton Gate, Bristol.
 He also began to actively propagate his ideas in two booklets called Remarks (or Observations) on the Present System of Roadmaking, (which ran nine editions between 1816 and 1827) and A Practical Essay on the Scientific Repair and Preservation of Public Roads, published in 1819.

 McAdam's methods

 McAdam's method was simpler yet more effective at protecting roadways: he discovered that massive foundations of rock upon rock were unnecessary and asserted that native soil alone would support the road and traffic upon it, as long as it was covered by a road crust that would protect the soil underneath from water and wear.
+An under-layer of small angular broken stones would act as a solid mass.
+Keeping the surface stones smaller than the width of a wheel made for a good running surface.
+The small surface stones also provided low stress on the road, so long as it could be kept reasonably dry.